fredgibbs/fredgibbs.github.io/courses/idea-of-nature/schedule.md

 ## Week 2

 ### 10/24: Nature vs. Culture
-- Frederick Turner, "Cultivating the American Garden" (1985), 45--52.
 - Michael Pollan, _Second Nature_ [Ch.
 10: The Idea of a Garden] (1991), 176--201.
 - William Cronon, "The Trouble with Wilderness: Or, Getting Back to the Wrong Nature" (1996), 7--25.

+#### Noteworthy
+- Frederick Turner, "Cultivating the American Garden" (1985), 45--52.

 ### 10/26: NO CLASS: Early Modern Nature
 We're not meeting today, but you should read the following and prepare the pre-class reflection as usual (to bring next Monday).
 - Carolyn Merchant, _The Death of Nature_ [Ch.
 5: Nature as Disorder] (1980), 127--148.
 - Carolyn Merchant, _The Death of Nature_ [Ch.
 7: Dominion over Nature] (1980), 164--190.